Listen to an audio file of this tool.

-As parents, you play an essential role in your child’s/teen’s success.
+As a parent or someone in a parenting role, you play an essential role in your 12-year-old child’s/teen’s success.
 There are intentional ways to grow a healthy parent-child relationship, and daily chores provide a perfect opportunity.

 Chores allow your child/teen to play a role in contributing to the maintenance and care of your family’s household.
-Children/teens ages 11-14 are in the process of establishing lifestyle habits whether it’s making their beds in the morning, doing their dirty dishes, or cleaning up their games and supplies, that will extend throughout their lifetime.
+Children/teens age 12 are in the process of establishing lifestyle habits that will extend throughout their lifetime, whether it’s making their beds in the morning, doing their dirty dishes, or cleaning up their games and supplies.
 Children/teens who do chores learn that part of being in a family is contributing to the work and responsibilities of family life.
 When they pitch in, it creates a sense of autonomy, belonging, and competence.

 In fact, research has found that the best predictor of success in young adulthood can be directly traced back to whether a child began doing chores at an early age, as young as three or four.1 But, it’s never too late to begin!
 Another study linked children doing chores to positive mental health in their early adult years.2 Doing chores teaches a work ethic that is essential in helping children/teens persist toward any type of goal.

 Yet, there are challenges.
 Children’s/teen’s schedules are busy.
-After school, your child/teen may have soccer practice, several hours of homework, along with grand desires for seeing friends or playing outside.
+After school, your child/teen may have soccer practice, several hours of homework, and grand desires of seeing friends or playing outside.
 “Why do I have to take in the garbage cans?
-My friends don’t!” you may hear from your eleven-year-old.
-Whether it’s cleaning up their room or setting the table for dinner, our children/teens may engage us in power struggles when they have other goals in mind like, “How can I socialize or game longer?”
+My friends don’t,” you may hear from your eleven-year-old.
+Whether it’s cleaning up their room or setting the table for dinner, your child/teen may engage you in power struggles when they have other goals in mind like, “How can I socialize or game longer?”

 The key to many parenting challenges, like chores, is finding ways to communicate so that both your needs and your child’s/teen’s needs are met.
 And, daily chores are a way for your child/teen to learn valuable skills like timeliness and responsibility.
 The steps below include specific, practical strategies along with effective conversation starters to prepare you.

-Whether it’s asking an eleven-year-old to make their bed and turn off the lights each day or reminding a twelve-year-old to rinse the dishes and put them in the dishwasher after dinner, these can become our daily challenges if we don’t create regular routines with input from our children in advance, clear roles and responsibilities, and a well-established plan for success.
+Whether it’s asking your eleven-year-old to make their bed and turn off the lights each day or reminding your twelve-year-old to rinse the dishes and put them in the dishwasher after dinner, these can become your daily challenges if you don’t create regular routines.
+With input from your child in advance, clear roles and responsibilities can be outlined alongside a well-established plan for success.